 If you are selling goods or products online and some of your customers are located in North Dakota, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+It's also important to know that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 The General Rule: Physical Presence in the State

-While the physical-presence rule may seem clear, in the case of North Dakota, as well as a fair number of other states, that is not necessarily the case.
-In Quill, the Supreme Court discusses not only physical presence, but also several types of potential “nexus” (connection) between a business and a state.
-The type of “nexus” the Supreme Court ultimately found relevant for mail-order businesses was based on the Commerce Clause of the Constitution, which—as described by the Supreme Court—means physical presence.
-However, many states, including North Dakota, have used the term “nexus” rather than “physical presence” in their sales tax laws in a way that arguably goes beyond physical presence.
+While the physical presence rule may seem clear, this is not necessarily the case.
+In Quill, the Supreme Court discusses not only physical presence, but also several types of potential nexus (connections) between a business and a state.
+Many states have used the term nexus rather than physical presence in their sales tax laws, regulations, or other official documents, and have sometimes defined nexus in ways that could go beyond physical presence.

-For guidance on how physical presence—or nexus—is determined specifically under North Dakota law, consult of Section 57-40.2-01.7 of the North Dakota statutes (ND), which defines the phrase “retailer maintaining a place of business in this state.”
-(North Dakota’s full sales tax statute, ND 57-39.2, and full use tax statute, ND 57-40.2, are each available online in their entirety as PDF files.)
+For guidance on how physical presence—or nexus—is determined specifically under North Dakota law, consult Section 57-40.2-01.7 of the North Dakota statutes (ND), which defines the phrase “retailer maintaining a place of business in this state.”
 The definition refers to maintaining a place of business directly or by a subsidiary.

-North Dakota’s administrative rules state, with somewhat less specificity, that persons having a “nexus” with the state who make taxable sales in, or destined for, the state, must collect sales tax.
-(The primary administrative rules relating to sales and use taxes are available online as a single PDF file.)
-Elsewhere, the administrative rules define the term “remote seller” as “a retailer that does not have adequate physical presence to establish nexus in this state for sales tax purposes,” a statement which seems to equate nexus with physical presence, in line with the Quill decision.
+North Dakota’s administrative rules state, with somewhat less specificity, that persons having a nexus with the state who make taxable sales in, or destined for, the state, must collect sales tax.
+Elsewhere, the administrative rules define the term remote seller as “a retailer that does not have adequate physical presence to establish nexus in this state for sales tax purposes,” a statement which seems to equate nexus with physical presence, in line with the Quill decision.

 Example 1: You are operating solely out of a warehouse in Louisville, Kentucky and make a sale to a customer in Minot, North Dakota—a state where your business has no physical presence: You are not required to collect sales tax from the Minot customer.